KathleenDollard/incremental-samples/docs/creating-a-source-generator/initial-extraction.md

 The transform receives a context which contains a `GeneratorSyntaxContext` which contains the `SyntaxNode` and the corresponding semantic model of the compilation.
 Examples of you you can call `GetDeclaredSymbol` passing a `ClassDeclarationSyntax` to retrieve the `ITypeSymbol` and use it to retrieve the class members.
 Writing predicates and transforms will require an understanding of Roslyn [[ Bill: Can you supply a link?]]

-Sometimes the additional information determines that you do not need the node for genera  case you should return a marker value such as null that can be filtered later.
+Sometimes the additional information determines that you do not need the node for general  case you should return a marker value such as null that can be filtered later.

-[[ Review, is this slow and is anything else slow? ]] You should not do expensive operations against the semantic model such as finding all references [[ find the actual name]]
+[[ Review, is this slow and is anything else slow? ]] You should not do expensive operations against the semantic model such as finding all references **you can't**[[ find the actual name]]

 When required multiple syntax providers may return different domain models which can be combined later in the pipeline.